 Nothing says it’s sweater weather like the return of the PSL, a walk in the woods crunching dried leaves beneath your hiking boots and a great new pair of cords.

-Today’s talking fashion focus is on cords–be it the velvetiest of pin cords also known as baby wale (not whale, as in beluga, orca or humpback, as I thought for years with images of the cutest little baby whales though uncertain what that had to do with the skinny rib) to the chunkier wide-rib.
-This season we are all over cords . . . and it’s safe to say that cords are all over us too.
+Today’s talking fashion focus is on cords–be it the velvetiest of pin cords known as baby wale (not whale as in baby beluga) to the chunkier wide-rib.
+This season we are all over cords and it’s safe to say that cords are all over us too.

 Dresses are another great way to sport the corduroy fashion trend.
-I am particularly in love with the shirt dress, the blazer dress and jumpers done in corduroy.
-It’s always easy dressing and so lady-like, but the cord fabric makes them a little more cool-girl hitting the street.
+I am particularly gaga over the shirt dress, the blazer dress and jumpers done in corduroy.
+It’s easy dressing and ladylike fashion, but the cord fabric makes it a little more street chic.

-If separates are more your jam than fret not because you don’t have to double down on your corduroy to look current.
+If separates are more your jam than fret not because you don’t have to double down on your corduroys to look the part.
 It’s just one little take on a trend.
-Pull them apart and wear it on its own.
-A simple A-line skirt, short, knee-length or long, paired with an iconic turtleneck is a no-fail look.
-Same goes with a corduroy blazer paired with jeans.
+Pull it apart and wear it on its own.
+Try a simple A-line skirt in short, knee-length or long, paired with an iconic turtleneck for a no-fail look.
+Same goes with a corduroy blazer and jeans.
 And do mix corduroy with other rich textured fabrics like this season’s crazy popular glen check, tweed or suede.

-If you’d rather not do a nod to mod, but love the look of the rich textured fabric, try it in a sleek moto-style jacket in a cool colour like mink grey, or throw on an oversized scarf or cape.
-I’m also crushing on Olivia Palermo’s high-waisted, button detail skinny pant that she did in her line for Banana Republic.
+If prefer not to do a nod to mod, but love the look of the rich textured fabric, try picking up a sleek moto jacket in a cool colour like mink grey and throw on an oversized scarf or cape overtop.

-When picking up corduroy think in terms of the corduroy width and your own width.
-I generally favour the baby wale because it’s universally more flattering and easier to wear than the wool-y wale, but the wide-rib is making a big comeback.
-If you are looking to broaden your top to match your bottom or vice versa, the wider wale may be up your alley.
+When picking up corduroy think in terms of its width with your own width.
+I generally favour the baby wale because it’s more universally flattering and easier to wear than its woolier wale counterpart, even though the wide-rib is making a huge comeback.
+That being said, if you are looking to broaden your top to match your bottom, or vice versa, the wider wale may be right up your alley.

 So whatever your flavour, the cord of the king’s options are endless.
-Why not pick yourself up a pair of this season’s soft, cozy and touchably textured trend.
-People won’t be able to help but stop and pet you.
+Unless your are tactile-averse, why not treat yourself to a pair of this season’s soft, cozy and touchable-y textured trend.
+People won’t be able to help themselves from stopping to pet you.